lmariglianodelft/Appendix-B---Wastewater-Network-Expansion-Optimisation-in-the-Larnaka-District-Cyprus-/README.md

 - `Cyprus_BudgetedNetwork.html`

-This HTML file allows the budgeted scenario-generation workflow to be inspected without running the original code file.
+This HTML file allows the budgeted configuration-generation workflow to be inspected without running the original code file.

 ### `Cyprus_CorrectedNetwork`